[Updated June 2018]

-- Cmd + click on brights 1, then cmd + opt + click on darks 1 to subtract it.
+- 16Select everything by Cmd + A, then hold down cmd + opt + left click on brights 1 and then darks 1 to subtract both.

 Luminosity Mask Panel

-Besides creating the basics, each luminosity mask panel offers different features and other tools for post-processing.
-You can check them out to see which you prefer.
+Besides creating the basic masks, each luminosity mask panel offers different features and tools for post-processing.

-Each of them also has a premium version which offers more advanced features.
+Below is a list of free luminosity mask panel.
+Each of them also has a premium version which has more advanced features.